hortonworks/cloudbreak/docs/recipes.md

 At this point we need to understand some element of the JSON above.

-First of all properties.
-Properties are saved to Consul key/value store, and they are available from the pre or post script by fetching http://localhost:8500/v1/kv/[key]?raw url.
+First of all `properties`.
+Properties are saved to Consul key/value store, and they are available from the pre or post script by fetching http://localhost:8500/v1/kv/[key]?raw.
 The limitation of the value's base64 representation is 512kB.
 This option is a good choice if you want to write reusable recipes.

-The next one is plugins.
+The next one is `plugins`.
 As you read before we support a few kind of protocols, and each of them has their own limitations:

   * Git
     * git repository must be public (or available from the cluster)